-The initial version was intended as a living document to be fed by the multiple activities that we carried and will continue to carry out and by the voices and experiences of women, institutions, and organizations.
-This particular document includes contributions from a Dialogue Roundtable that took place December 2022, with National Machineries from the Caribbean region, all whom detailed their experiences with gender mainstreaming processes, good practices and lessons learned.
+This initial version is intended as a living document that will be fed by the multiple activities that we will continue to carry out and by the voices and experiences of women, institutions, and organizations.

 We hope to provide a tool and a concrete strategy so that the actions implemented by the National Women's Machineries have a greater impact on the lives of women and girls on this continent, based on the OAS goal of "More Rights for More People."